-After the UK decision in Cavendish Square Holding BV v Talal El Makdessi and ParkingEye Limited v Beavis [2015] UKSC 67, it may be possible to get around the rule against penalties by, for example, rephrasing a penalty clause to a price adjustment clause.
+After the UK decision in Cavendish Square Holding BV v Talal El Makdessi and ParkingEye Limited v Beavis [2015] UKSC 67, it may be possible to get around the rule against penalties by, for example, rephrasing a penalty clause to a price adjustment clause (see Question 22 on the latest development in the Hong Kong courts' interpretation of the rule against penalties).

-Inadequacy of Damages
+Inadequacy of damages

-24. Is Standard clause, Inadequacy of damages: Cross-border beneficial and recognised in your jurisdiction as an effective means to assist a nondefaulting party obtain alternative remedies to damages?
+24. Is Standard clause, Inadequacy of damages: Cross-border beneficial and recognised in your jurisdiction as an effective means to assist a non-defaulting party obtain alternative remedies to damages?

-Standard clause, Inadequacy of damages: Cross-border does not guarantee that a non-defaulting party will obtain alternative remedies to damages, but it might assist a non-defaulting party's application to the court for alternative remedies.
+Standard clause, Inadequacy of damages: Cross-border

+does not guarantee that a non-defaulting party will obtain alternative remedies to damages, but it might assist a non-defaulting party's application to the court for alternative remedies.